alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/BatteryStatus-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-The current remaining battery level.
+The current remaining battery value.
-The scope of value is 0 to MaxBatteryLevel.
+If the MaxBatteryValue is 100, the BatteryValue means remaining battery percentage.
+And if the MaxBatteryValue is less than 100, this value means qualitative remaining battery level.

-#### MaxBatteryLevel
+#### MaxBatteryValue

 |            |                                                                |
 |------------|----------------------------------------------------------------|